mattly/hpreserve/README.txt

+= Hpreserve

+* mailto:matt@flowerpowered.com

+== DESCRIPTION:

-Hpreserve aims to be a humane, eval-safe templating system built upon the excellent Hpricot DOM manipulation library.
-My primary goal for Hpreserve is to have a system that doesn't require an interpreter to preview the design in a browser.
-Sample data for the preview is simply "made up" by the designer and replaced by the template system at runtime.
+Hpreserve is a humane, eval-safe template system built atop the Hpricot DOM manipulation library.
+Its primary goal is to not require an interpreter to preview a design in a browser.
+The designer provides their own sample data which is replaced by the template parser at runtime.

-Rather than use a DOM-id based replacement approach a-la Lilu, I have chosen to go with attaching other non-standard attributes to elements to direct the filter
-system:

- * content: refers to the variable to replace the content of the element with
- * include: like content but its contents will be further parsed for more content
- * filter: a list of filters to run on the content, for example truncation or capitalization.

-Planned but Unimplemented Features:

- * referring to a variable's content in a filter directive
+Unlike similar DOM-replacement libraries lilu and Amrita, Hpreserve does not rely on matching dom-ids to variable names, recognizing that dom_ids often have semantic meaning in their own right.
+Rather, templates are driven by custom attributes on DOM elements that are removed at runtime.

+== FEATURES/PROBLEMS:

+* Content Replacement: elements with a "content" attribute will have their contents replaced with the equivalent variable.
+Namespaced variables are available to the template using '.' to separate the namespaces.

+* Content Replacement with Collections: if the variable for an element's content attribute returns an Array, the element's first child node will be used as a template for iterating over the content of the array.
+While iterating, the current item in the array is made available as a variable specified by the parent element's "local" attribute:
+  <ul content='album.songs' local='song'><li content='song.name'>Song Name</li></ul>
+  TODO: Currently, no attempt is made to prevent this local context variable naame from clobbering an equivalent variable name elsewhere in the variable namespace.

+* Partial Includes: Since this huge productivity booster can be replicated in Textmate (and presumably other decent html editors), elements with an "include" tag have their content replaced by the variable name in the "include" namespace and the contents are further rendered.

+* Filters: given by an element's "filter" attribute and specified using a syntax similar to the "style" attribute in HTML, filters operate on the node itself, either modifying the element's contents or altering the element's properties.
+  TODO: Filters can't yet access the contents of a variable

+* Planned Features include more sophisticated controls for iterating over an array variable, and methods for escaping html entities in variables, including an option to do this automatically.

+== SYNOPSIS:

+template = File.open('example.html')
+variables = {'name' => 'value'}
+Hpreserve::Parser.render(template, variables)

+== REQUIREMENTS:

- * iterating over collections
+* Hpricot

- * automatic escaping of html entities, and the ability to override that
+== LICENSE:

+Copyright (c) 2008 Matt Lyon

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.